transferable-samplers/transferable-samplers/docs/design.md

 - `true_data` — reference conformations (`SamplesData`) for metric computation.
 - `target_energy` — energy function for use by samplers and evaluators, provides `energy()` and `energy_and_grad()` for the forcefield.
 - `normalisation_std` — so evaluators can destandardise to physical units.
-- `system_cond` — encoding / permutation tensors for transferable models.
+- `system_cond` — encoding/permutation tensors for transferable models.
 - `tica_model`, `topology` — optional metadata for TICA-based metrics and chirality detection.

 !> The data module handles standardisation.
 The only other component that sees physical-scale coordinates is the evaluator; neither the Lightning module nor the sampler operate on physical-scale data. `TargetEnergy` handles unnormalisation internally — callers always pass normalised coordinates.